 The Kurdish Struggle for Autonomy

 Throughout the 20th century and into the present day, the Kurds have faced significant challenges in their quest for autonomy.
-In each of the countries that encompass Kurdistan, the Kurds have experienced varying degrees of repression and marginalization, leading to numerous uprisings and rebellions.
+In each country that encompasses Kurdistan, the Kurds have experienced varying degrees of repression and marginalization, leading to numerous uprisings and rebellions.

 In Turkey, the Kurdish struggle has been particularly fraught, with the Kurdistan Workers’ Party (PKK) launching a guerilla campaign against the Turkish state in 1984.
 The conflict has claimed tens of thousands of lives and remains unresolved.

-In Iraq, the Kurds faced brutal repression under Saddam Hussein’s regime, including the infamous Anfal campaign, which resulted in the deaths of tens of thousands of Kurds and the destruction of countless villages.
+In Iraq, the Kurds faced brutal repression under Saddam Hussein’s regime, including the infamous Anfal campaign, which killed tens of thousands of Kurds and destroyed countless villages.
 However, the 1991 Gulf War and the subsequent establishment of a no-fly zone over northern Iraq allowed the Kurds to create a semi-autonomous region, known as the Kurdistan Regional Government (KRG).

 In Iran and Syria, the Kurds have also faced significant challenges, including political repression, forced assimilation, and denial of basic rights.
 Despite these obstacles, Kurdish political and cultural movements have persisted in their struggle for recognition and autonomy.